hjoliver/cylc-doc/src/glossary.rst

       This refers to starting a new instance of the Cylc :term:`scheduler` program to manage a particular :term:`workflow`.
-This can be from scratch, for installed workflows that haven't run previously, or to restart one that shut down prior to :term:`completion <workflow completion>`.
+This can be from scratch, for installed workflows that haven't run previously, or to restart one that shut down prior to :ref:`completion <workflow completion>`.

       .. seealso::